containerize-com/blog.containerize.com/content/Containerize.Blog/2023-01-04-why-do-you-need-a-translation-management-system/index.md

 Translation memory saves time, increases efficiency, and makes the translation process even quicker.
 So, it keeps a record of all the previous translations so that all the repetitive strings get translated without initiating any new process.

-## Business benefits of globalization & localization  {#Benefits-of-globalization-&-localization-}
+## Business benefits of globalization & localization  {#Benefits-of-globalization-and-localization}

 This section will describe some of the prominent perks linked to adding translations to your business application.